javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-type-conversions/article.md

 A string or numeric conversion of an object is a two-stage process.
 The object is first converted to a primitive value, and then ToString/ToNumber rules are applied to it.

-The conversion is customizable on a per-object basis, so we'd better deal with it later when we know more about objects.
+The conversion is customizable on a per-object basis, so we'll study it later when we go deeper into objects. [todo in the chapter?]

-For now, let's just see two common rules that we often meet when showing objects.
+Examples:

 - When a plain object is converted into a string, is becomes `[object Object]`: